 iDrive is a good all-round online backup solution.
 After choosing an affordable plan, you can back up all of your Macs, PCs and mobile devices to the cloud.
 The software will also let you make local backups, and even synchronize files between your computers.

-We recommend it and declared it “the best online backup solution for multiple computers” in our recent roundup of The Best Online/Cloud Backup Services.
+We recommend it and declared it “the best online backup solution for multiple computers” in our recent roundup of the best online backup services.
 Read on to find out why.

 - Inexpensive plans